Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Introduction

 \section{Introduction}

-Visual object detection has improved significantly in state-of-the-art (SoTA) models.
+Visual object detection has improved significantly in the state-of-the-art (SoTA) models.
 Recent deep models including FPN~\cite{FPN}, YOLOv3~\cite{YOLOv3}, and SSD~\cite{SSD} typically consist of three components: (1) a deep {\em feature extraction backbone} {\em e.g.} DarkNet-53~\cite{YOLOv2} or ResNet-101~\cite{ResNet}, (2) a {\em feature pyramid} (FP), and (3) an {\em object classifier}.
 To ensure high detection accuracy, most SoTA object detectors adopt deep CNN structures that can achieve impressive performance in detecting large and medium sized objects.
 However the performance for detecting smaller objects are still inferior~\cite{LRF_Wang_2019_ICCV}.
 This is mainly because the feature map resolution is reduced after simple pooling in the FP.
-Tiny objects ($<32\times32$ pixels) can turn into about a single-pixel feature vector in the last layer of FP, and the spatial resolution can be insufficient for accurate discrimination.
-On the other hand, using a shallow backbone increases the computational efficiency, however with reduced detection performance, as the capability to retain contextual and semantic features also decreases directly.
+Tiny objects ($<32\times32$ pixels) can turn into about a single-pixel feature vector in the last layer of FP, causing insufficient spatial resolution for accurate discrimination.
+On the other hand, using a shallow backbone increases the computational efficiency.
+This comes with the drawback of reduced detection performance, as the capability to retain contextual and semantic features also decreases directly.

-In general, detecting small objects is more difficult than detecting larger objects.
+In general, detecting small objects is more difficult than detecting large objects.
 Both high-level and low-level features are required to discriminate and localize objects among background and other objects.
-YOLOv3 \cite{YOLOv3} maintains detailed grid features to retain the detection accuracy of small objects.
-However, the effectiveness is limitation as it cannot keep up accurate detections of both small and large objects at the same time.
-The best performing method from LPIRC 2019 challenge \cite{ieeeReboot} shows improvement on detecting general-sized objects but not small objects on the COCO dataset \cite{COCO}.
+YOLOv3 \cite{YOLOv3} maintains detailed grid features to retain detection accuracy of small objects.
+However, the effectiveness is limited, as accurate detection of both small and large objects cannot be kept together at the same time.
+The best performing method from LPIRC 2019 challenge \cite{2019LPIRC} shows improvement on detecting general-sized objects but not small objects on the COCO dataset \cite{COCO:ECCV:2014}.